jasmcaus/caer/examples/GUI/README.md

 - The 'Rotation' button is currently set to keep on rotating the image with every tap (while preserving the whole image and only showing its rotated version)

 # Caer GUI Video
-A simple Tkinter GUI app example, designed to showcase some of Caer's features for playing videos.
+A rather simple Tkinter GUI app example, designed to showcase some of Caer's features for playing videos.
 This should only be used as a base to create a new GUI.

 App Requirements: